linonymous/memcached-client/README.md

 1. now create an object of pymemcache.base.Client with ip address of the server and port number
 1. perform set, get, add, delete and all the operations
 1. Explore and Enjoy

+##### What is memcached ?

+Memcached is free & open source, high performance distributed memory object caching system.
+It is used to decrease database load for scalable system architectures.

+##### How does it work ?

+* based on client-server architecture
+* default port 11211
+* stores key-value pairs
+* servers keep the data in RAM and discards the oldest data when RAM is full

+##### Advantages

+* Distributed Memory Architecture
+* Data store on server
+* Has a session handler
+* Runs across platforms such as Linux/Unix/Mac
+* Easy to use

+##### Disadvantages

+* Volatile storage, i.e. when server crashes, data in memory is lost
+* Demands large memory, subjective to requirements
+* Security, i.e. there is no authentication mechanism provided by memcached
+* Not enough documentation

+##### When to use ?

+* To scale the database, cache the data which is queried more frequently.